JacDoesJS/monsters/README.md

 It would be nice to make the monster actions text expandable.

 It would be better user experience if the input box cleared when a user wanted to search for another monster.

+One more fun thought - use the image returned with the monster to update the banner image each time.